ahoymrag/ahoymrag.github.io/private/thelandbusiness/thelandbusiness.md

 - Every 100k made - 10k go into land - first land will have an acre - near a body of water - near a road - with the ability to build a tent - and keep on one's portflio

+# The Process and Journal

+1.2.24 - Went on a Nature Walk around Lake Wintergreen and got inspired by wigwams

 # from a previous found document

 To build a base